 Created by the NH Pro Bono Referral Program, the Low-Income Tax Project is designed to help low-income taxpayers with federal tax controversies under $50,000.
+A low-income taxpayer is someone whose income is not more than 250% of the federal poverty guidelines.
+So, a family of four making $59,625 or less qualifies for this program.

 To navigate through the questions below please select the + sign at the end of the blue bar.